gabo-hacStyle/fatela-ecommerce/README.md

 This is a web app

-This is a personal proyect to create my first web app, using JavaScript.
-NodeJS, PostgreSql and ExpressJs for the backend and JavaSscript in frontend.
+This is my first personal project to create my first web app using JavaScript, NodeJS, PostgreSql and ExpressJs for the backend and JavaScript for the frontend.